Click to zoom

 - Action: Update landing pages and lead-gen flows with short, plain English explanations about how platform personalization works.
 One or two crisp sentences — that’s usually enough.

 - Why it matters: Transparency reduces friction and builds trust — a small line of copy can meaningfully lower opt-out rates.
 Don’t bury it in legalese.
 People skim; be kind to them.
+And yes, answer questions like "Will Meta use my private chats to target ads?" clearly.

 3. Monitor sentiment and be ready to adapt creative